 During the Brussels Conference in 2010, for the first time, the Forum brought together public prosecutors from the different members states of the EU.
 In doing so, the Forum was instrumental in the creation of the European Network of Prosecutors for the Environment (ENPE).

 EUFJE is a partner in the LIFE project to develop the network and to undertake a programme of support for the operative work of prosecutors.
 The project aimed at improving compliance with EU Environmental Law by addressing uneven and incomplete implementation across Member States through improvements to the efficiency and effectiveness of prosecutors and judges in combating environmental crime.

 Working Group 4 – Sanctioning, Prosecution & Judicial Practice looked at ongoing practical issues around enforcement of the Environmental Crime Directive, and how best to tackle these through capacity building and other means.
 This WG was chaired by EUFJE in the person of Dr. Carole Billiet.
-The working group has published various interim reports and the final report is forthcoming.
+The working group has published various interim reports and a final report with key observations and recommendations.